At New Jersey fuel terminal, Sandy's scars to linger for months

 Four weeks after Sandy, the big generator is finally being returned, but months of work remain.
 The electronic gate is idle, and the remote gauges that monitor how much fuel is stored in Gulf’s big white and gray tanks are still not working.

-As his team regularly trudge out across six-foot beams that segregate the tanks to check on fuel levels, Lamparella is resigned to months of extra effort to keep the gasoline flowing.
+As his team regularly trudge out across six-foot berms that segregate the tanks to check on fuel levels, Lamparella is resigned to months of extra effort to keep the gasoline flowing.

 “It just means more work for us,” says Lamparella.